List of Blue Bloods characters: Eddie Janko-Reagan

 However, after a life-threatening situation in the season 8 finale, Jamie and Eddie fully accepted their feelings and got engaged.
 When they announced their engagement to the Reagan family, Frank offered Eddie her choice of a new precinct assignment.
 However, Jamie pointed out that there is no actual regulation prohibiting married NYPD officers from being partnered on the job.
 Therefore, they have decided to remain partners as well.
 In Season 9 Episode 1 "Playing With Fire", however, after Frank contemplates issuing an official written rule because of his concerns for such an arrangement, Eddie tells Jamie that all she wants is for them to be a couple.
 Jamie later announces to Frank that he had scored at the top of the Sergeants' Exam (Frank had not yet looked at the scores and was under the impression that he had declined to take it) and has decided to accept the promotion.
 This, therefore, ends his patrol partnership with Eddie and resolves their conflict.
 Frank then gives his blessing for the marriage, saying he couldn't be happier for Jamie and Eddie.

 Jamie's promotion to Sergeant and transfer to the 29th Precinct results in the precinct commander transferring out several patrol officers whom Jamie catches in what appears to be either an internal brawl or a Fight Club-like activity in the precinct locker room.
 Jamie recommends the transfer of six officers from the 12th, including Eddie, to the 29th to replace them.
 Eddie initially declines her transfer, telling Jamie she needs the space for her own career to grow.
 Despite this, she quickly changes her mind after visiting Jamie at the 29th while in civilian clothes and overhearing several patrol officers disparaging him in his absence, as well as hearing from some of the other transferees how rough their new assignment at the 29th is.
 After her transfer to the 29th, she was initially partnered with Officer Maya Thomas (Yasha Jackson) until Thomas was dismissed after getting caught stealing cash from crime scenes.
-Eddie is now partnered with Officer Rachel Witten (Lauren Patten), whom Frank had dismissed for racial profiling and then reinstated after a few months.
+Eddie subsequently partnered with Officer Rachel Witten (Lauren Patten), whom Frank had dismissed for racial profiling and then reinstated after a few months.